Manojkumargmpa/Communi-Connect-Web-app-2/README.md

    - Here, you can learn more about the web app and its features.

 4. **Navigation Menu:**
-   - The navigation menu allows you to access various sections of the website, Announcements,Maps,Chats,Posts,WeeklyAnalysis,Profile.
+   - The navigation menu allows you to access various sections of the website, Announcements,Maps,Chats,Posts,WeeklyAnalysis,Profile,polls.

 5. **Feedback section:**
    - There is a feedback section at the end of the homepage(scroll down), through that form you can send your feedback and people managing the website will receive that info through email.